ChristianPayne/ChristianPayne/README.md

  🚀 Currently working with a lovely group of developers at [Model Match](https://modelmatch.com/).
  💻 Find me over at [christianpayne.dev](https://www.christianpayne.dev/)
 ## 🦀 Rust
- Rust is an ever growing interest of mine.
+ Rust is an evergrowing interest of mine.
 I look for new ways to incorporate it into my tech stack wherever I can.
 ## Newsletter!
  [Subscribe to my newsletter](https://christianpayne.substack.com/) over on SubStack!
 I publish things that I find valuable over time.
 ## 🏡 Past Work!